 In the 1700s, all sorts of wigs came in and out of fashion.
 Among the fashionable wigs of the times were three: the tie-wig, also known as the Ramillies (sometimes spelled Ramilies) wig, the bob-wig, and the bag-wig.

 In France, bag wigs were called Peruqes à la Regencé.
 They came into fashion when the Duke of Orléans was serving as regent (1715-1723) to King Louis XV.
-In England, bag wigs came into vogue around 1730, and when they first appeared there, they were not as popular as other style of wigs.
-These wigs were claimed to have originated with French servants, “who tied up their hair in a black leather bag as a speedy way of dressing it, and keep it out of the way, flowing curls being thought out of place for a man waiting at table.”
+Bag wigs came into vogue in England little later, around 1730.
+When they first appeared there, they were not as popular as other style of wigs because these wigs were claimed to have originated with French servants, “who tied up their hair in a black leather bag as a speedy way of dressing it, and keep it out of the way, flowing curls being thought out of place for a man waiting at table.”
 Bag wigs got their name because they were exactly that, a bagged wig.
 In England, the long hair at the back of the wig was placed in a black silk bag.
 Then the ribbons attached to the bag were pulled to the front and tied in a bow, known as a “solitaire.”

-A wig thief, known as chiving lay, would position himself “behind hackney coaches, which were generally compelled to go at a slow pace owning to the narrowness of the streets and the absence of proper paving, and [the chiving lay] would cut out the back and snatch a gentleman’s wig from his head…ladies lost their head-dresses [similarly, and]…sometimes a gentleman would find himself suddenly denuded of his head covering in the street.”
+To accomplish these thefts, a wig thief, known as chiving lay, would position himself “behind hackney coaches, which were generally compelled to go at a slow pace owning to the narrowness of the streets and the absence of proper paving, and [the chiving lay] would cut out the back and snatch a gentleman’s wig from his head … ladies lost their head-dresses [similarly, and]…sometimes a gentleman would find himself suddenly denuded of his head covering in the street.”
 It seems, small boys were also trained to be wig thieves: They would hide in baskets and snatch wigs off people’s heads as they passed by.

 - Fenton, Richard, etal., Memoirs of an Old Wig, 1815